saltstack/salt/doc/topics/aws.rst

     # Specify whether to use public or private IP for deploy script
     # private_ips or public_ips
-    AWS.ssh_interface: public_ips
+    EC2.ssh_interface: public_ips

 * Using the new cloud configuration format:

 .. code-block:: yaml

-    my-aws-config:
+    my-ec2-config:
       # Specify whether to use public or private IP for deploy script
       # private_ips or public_ips
       ssh_interface: public_ips

-Many AWS instances do not allow remote access to the root user by default.
+Many EC2 instances do not allow remote access to the root user by default.
 Instead, another user must be used to run the deploy script using sudo.
 Some common usernames include ec2-user (for Amazon Linux), ubuntu (for Ubuntu instances), admin (official Debian) and bitnami (for images provided by